jorzel/jorzel.github.io/_posts/2022-01-05-graphql-authentication-and-authorization.md

 ---

 ## Introduction
-In this second post regarding GraphQL I would like to show how to manage authentication and authorization in GraphQL API.
-Authentication and authorization are often mixed each other but these concepts are responsible for different processes.
-The former determine user identity (whether user is logged in or 'recognized' by a system), while the latter refers to whether an authenticated user has access to a given resource.
-So usually authentication stage precede authorization one.
+In this second post regarding GraphQL, I would like to show how to manage authentication and authorization in GraphQL API.
+Authentication and authorization are often mixed with each other but these concepts are responsible for different processes.
+The former determines user identity (whether a user is logged in or 'recognized' by a system), while the latter refers to whether an authenticated user has access to a given resource.
+So usually authentication stage precedes the authorization one.
 Authentication and authorization could be challenging in GraphQL due to only one exposed HTTP endpoint (e.g. `/graphql`).
-It would be possible to authenticate user at this endpoint entry, but in that implementation we abandon public access option to some resources.
-Authorization at this sole endpoint entry is impossible, because we do not know which resources would be queried.
+It would be possible to authenticate the user at this endpoint entry, but in that implementation, we abandon the public access option to some resources.
+Authorization at this sole endpoint entry is impossible because we do not know which resources would be queried.

-An inspiration for this post has been a [stackoverflow question](https://stackoverflow.com/questions/69126083/set-permissions-on-graphene-relay-node-and-connection-fields/70252461#70252461) that seeks an answer for that topic.
+Inspiration for this post has been a [stackoverflow question](https://stackoverflow.com/questions/69126083/set-permissions-on-graphene-relay-node-and-connection-fields/70252461#70252461) that seeks an answer for that topic.

 ## Application setup
 The post is a follow-up for  [my text](https://jorzel.hashnode.dev/graphql-api-and-rest-api-mirror-implementations-in-python) comparing GraphQL and REST example implementations in python.
-So you could find there a requirements to setup an application.
+So you could find their requirements to set up an application.

 ## Sign Up / Sign In
-We start from a simple `User` model that have `email` and hashed `password` properties.
+We start from a simple `User` model that has `email` and hashed `password` properties.
 ```python
 from sqlalchemy import Column,Integer, String
 from sqlalchemy.orm import relationship